History of Damascus (book): Description

 The History of Damascus, it is considered one of the largest and most important books in the history of Islam.
 In it, the author dealt with the history of the city of Damascus, and spoke about the biographies of notables and narrators and their narrations from everyone who lived, neighboring, or passed through the city of Damascus.
 It was not only limited to the assessment of narrators of hadith, Ilm ar-Rijal, but also includes historical and political figures.
 When it comes to Islamic figures, Ibn Asakir tried to collect everything that has been said about that figure, true or false, with full chain of narration.
 It also contains a huge collection of Arabic poems.
 It is an encyclopaedic work in 80 volumes.

 The history of Damascus is mainly a biographical dictionary.
-It observes and honours the holiness of Syria, with Damascus being its center by recording the lives and achievements of known figures, both men and women including religious figures, scholars, politicians, poets, and etc who lived in the region or merely passed through, from the era of the biblical patriarchs and matriarchs all the way down to the era of Ibn 'Asakir.
+It observes and honours the holiness of Syria, with Damascus being its center by recording the lives and achievements of known figures, both men and women including religious figures, scholars, politicians, poets, etc who lived in the region or merely passed through, from the era of the biblical patriarchs and matriarchs all the way down to the era of Ibn 'Asakir.
 It is one of the most valuable medieval historiography in that it preserves extensive historical data from hundreds of now-lost books authored by Muslim historians and scholars before Ibn Asakir's age.
 Consequently, it is an extremely precious source in understanding of medieval Syria and Islamic history.

 Abridgement

 The Islamic scholar Abd Al-Qadir Badran made a summarized version of this book.
 In his introduction to his abridged version, he writes: "However, the author has made it too long by including every chain of transmission, and a repetition of events which was acceptable in his own time.
-But nowadays it has been neglected because people now find such repetition tedious."
+But nowadays it has been neglected because people now find such repetition tedious.
 Nevertheless, people these days could benefit immensely by this book.
 Therefore, I decided to reproduce it to them without the repetition and the chains of transmission.
 I rose up to the challenge, ridding its text of repetition, and leaving chains of transmission in the original work for anyone who needs them.
-Thus anyone who reads my version will not miss anything of the original and will not be bored by its extensive details.
+Thus anyone who reads my version will not miss anything of the original and will not be bored by its extensive details."

-I also clarified events as much as possible, and indicated the grades of authenticity of the Hadiths mentioned, and corrected whatever has been distorted of its vocabulary by copy writers."
+"I also clarified events as much as possible, and indicated the grades of authenticity of the Hadiths mentioned, and corrected whatever has been distorted of its vocabulary by copy writers."